 I created a video to show you what’s included with this file and how you can set it up and use it in your room.
 Once you get a handle on what’s included with the file, it’s super easy to use!

 If you’re looking for help in how to schedule your reading groups, or how often to see each group, I created these charts a long time ago when I was an instructional coach.
-Many teachers spent so much time figuring out how to meet with each group when the group numbers didn’t match the rotation numbers.
+The teachers I was working with struggled to quickly decide how to meet with each group when the group numbers didn’t match the rotation numbers.
 I created these to help her figure out how often she could meet with each group, and which groups she should meet with each day.
 The charts help you visualize how often you could see each group, and how to set things up so you’re seeing your neediest students most often (daily or nearly every day)

 There are charts for 4-8 groups with 3 and 4 different sessions.
 They’re meant to be a base in your planning to help you get a jump start, but of course they’re meant to be adjusted based on your kids’ needs and abilities.

 These are free in my TpT store so click the images to head over and download it to help you plan.